Department of Biological and Environmental Engineering, Cornell University

 Position Description and Responsibilities:

 This biological engineering tenure-track position requires a balanced effort between research (50%) and teaching (50%) on a 9-month academic year basis.
-Improved strategies for harnessing the utility and sustainability of biological and environmental systems are critical, especially in this unprecedented period of environmental change.
-Novel approaches are needed to mimic, interface with and utilize biological systems for a wide range of applications including but not limited to chemical synthesis, food security, water resource management and alternatives to fossil-fuel-based economy.
+Improved, biology-based engineering strategies for harnessing the utility and sustainability of biological and environmental systems are critical, especially in this unprecedented period of environmental change.
+Cutting-edge research is needed to mimic, interface with and utilize biological systems at all scales from nano to macro for a wide range of applications including but not limited to nanobiotechnology, molecular and cellular bioengineering, bio-robotics, chemical and novel material synthesis, biosensing and food security, digital agriculture, water resource management, and alternative energy for a sustainable economy.

 Teaching responsibilities will include two courses that integrate biology with engineering; one focusing specifically on design methodologies for biological engineers at the junior level.
 This course will address how coursework in biology and biochemistry can be considered through the lens of transport, thermodynamics and chemical kinetics to arrive at novel biological or biologically-inspired designs.
 The second course will be negotiated with the candidate upon arriving at Cornell.
 Advising undergraduate students and mentoring postdocs and graduate students is also expected.
 This individual would contribute primarily to our biological engineering BS program but would also be open to participating in our environmental engineering BS program and CALS initiatives in Environmental Science and Sustainability.

 A Ph.D. in an appropriate discipline is required with demonstrated capability and success in developing research and teaching programs at the interface of engineering and biological sciences.
 A strong background in engineering and biology is required.
 While both Assistant and Associate Professor ranks will be considered, preference will be for applicants at the Assistant Professor rank.